 Ken McGill is a critically acclaimed, award winning documentary filmmaker responsible for a number of ground breaking observational films.
 His film about the England football manager Graham Taylor was voted one of the best documentaries of all time by his peers, and his trilogy of films about Paul Gascoigne are seen as classics of the genre.
 He has produced, filmed and edited most of his own projects.

-In 2005 McGill made a series about the BRIT school for the BBC and was so taken by the school and what it represented that he ended up working there.
-For nine years he ran a unique HE foundation course in partnership with Bournemouth University and was responsible for much of the excellent film output.
+In 2005 McGill made a documentary series about the BRIT school for the BBC and was so taken by what it represented that he ended up working there.
+For nine years he ran a unique HE foundation course in partnership with Bournemouth University, and was responsible for much of the BRIT schools excellent film output.

-As well as 25 years filmmaking experience he has a Masters degree in Creative Media Education.
-He is currently in pre-production for a feature documentary on the BRIT School.
+As well as 25 years filmmaking experience and 12 in teaching, Ken has a Masters degree in Creative Media Education.

 Ken McGill MA

 BA (Hon) Digital Film Production

 There was an error loading the course levels.
 Please refresh the page and try again.

 There was an error loading the course subjects.
 Please refresh the page and try again.